Freefall in corporate commitment to fight modern slavery - FreedomUnited.org

 “Organizations are facing enormous pressures across their supply chains and, in these circumstances, it may be tempting to turn a blind eye to modern slavery and prioritize other challenges.”

-The U.K. Modern Slavery Act dictates that companies with an annual gross revenue of £36 million (US$ 45 million) and above should publish a statement clearly defining their strategies in tackling slavery in supply chains.
+The U.K. Modern Slavery Act dictates that companies with an annual gross revenue of £36 million (US$ 45 million) and above should publish a statement clearly defining their strategies for tackling slavery in supply chains.
 It is “strongly encouraged”, though not compulsory, for companies to report to the Home Office’s registry for modern slavery statements.

 Modern slavery risk highest in U.K.